Data protection information for the webpages of the International Motor Show (IAA)

 Access to information, rectification, erasure, limitation of processing, objection, data portability, complaints

 You have the right free of charge and at any time to obtain information about the origin, recipient(s) and purpose of your stored personal data in accordance with Article 15 of the GDPR.
 Furthermore, you have the right to rectification under Article 16 of the GDPR, to erasure under Article 17 of the GDPR, and to restriction of processing under Article 18 of the GDPR, the right to object to processing based on Article 21 of the GDPR, and the right to data portability based on Article 20 of the GDPR.
 In the case of the right to access to your information and the right to erasure, restrictions apply pursuant to Sections 34 and 35 of the German Federal Data Protection Act (BDSG).
-If you have questions about your data protection rights you may approach the responsible person/department and/or the VDA’s data protection officer at any time (for contact details, see section 1 above).
+You can address questions at any time about any aspect of your data privacy rights to email@example.com.
+Additional contact details of the data controller and our data privacy officer can be found in section 1 above.
 In the case of infringements of data protection regulations, you are entitled to lodge a complaint with a competent supervisory authority in accordance with Article 77 of the GDPR in conjunction with Section 19 of the BDSG.

 Furthermore, you have a general right to object (cf. Article 21(1) of the GDPR).
 In this case, reasons for the objection to data processing must be given.